SkyWolf-re/lab-useful-scripts/control-scripts/lab-doctor/README.md

 * The script uses strict mode: `set -Eeuo pipefail`.
 * Results are stored in parallel arrays (`RESULT_SECTION`, `RESULT_STATUS`, `RESULT_DETAILS`, `RESULT_FIX`) and rendered to Markdown in `write_report_md`.
 Use `${#ARRAY[@]}` for lengths and guard optional values with `${var:-}`.&#x20;
-* `main` currently runs `check_identity`, writes the report, prints a console summary, and exits.
+* `main` currently runs `check_identity`, `check_ssh`, writes the report, prints a console summary, and exits.
 This scaffolding is ready for new checks to be added one function at a time.&#x20;

 ---